pnp/cli-microsoft365/docs/manual/docs/cmd/spo/hubsite/hubsite-data-get.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online site, using the [spo connect](../connect.md) command.
+    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To get hub site data for a site, you have to first connect to a SharePoint site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.
+To get hub site data for a site, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 By default, the hub site data is returned from the server's cache.
 To refresh the data with the latest updates, use the `-f, --forceRefresh` option.
 Use this option, if you just made changes and need to see them right away.